Preventative treatment plans should consider the individual needs of patients with migraine2

 NATIONAL INSTITUTE FOR HEALTH AND CARE EXCELLENCE (NICE) GUIDANCE8

-AQUIPTA® is recommended by NICE as an option for preventing migraine in adults who have at least 4 migraine days per month, only if at least 3 preventive medicines have failed.8
+AQUIPTA® is recommended by NICE as an option for preventing migraine in adults who have at least 4 migraine days per month, only if at least 3 preventive medicines have not worked, or are not tolerated or are unsuitable because of safety concerns.8

 Stop AQUIPTA® after 12 weeks if the frequency of migraines does not reduce by:8